cBioPortal/datahub/crdc/gdc/os_target_gdc/README.md

   - Samples that lack any genomic data are removed from the clinical sample file.
   - Metadata headers are added to the clinical patient and sample files using a curation-provided script.
+  - TMB scores are calculated and added to the clinical sample file using a curation-provided script.
   - Case lists are generated under `case_lists/` using a curation-provided script.
   - The validator script is run and the HTML report is saved under `validation_reports/`.